Rare animal bird species threatened with extinction

-The bird flu H5N1 has reached the Galapagos Islands, also because of El Nino.
-The unique wildlife is in danger and the experts are alarmed.
+Bird flu could threaten unique species that call the Galapagos Islands home.
+The weather phenomenon El Nino is also a reason.

-Galapagos Archipelago – The remote Galapagos Archipelago in the Pacific served as a research site for Charles Darwin.
-Unique animal species native there are now threatened, despite the thousands of kilometers of water that separate them from the mainland.
-Even this distance does not provide protection against the H5N1 virus, also known as bird flu.
+Galapagos Islands – The Galapagos Islands are remote in the Pacific.
+Charles Darwin famously used the archipelago for his studies.
+Unique animals live there and they are now in danger, even though there are thousands of kilometers of water between the island and the mainland.
+But even this distance does not protect against the H5N1 virus – also known as bird rib.

-Are unique animal species at risk of extinction due to bird flu and El Nino?
+Unique animal species threatened with extinction due to bird flu and El Nino?

-In May tz.de reported about the blue-footed boobies, whose striking foot color attracts females.
-Boobies are now affected by the virus; it has been detected in three birds.
-The blue-footed animals seem to have gotten off lightly so far, but their red-footed siblings – the red-footed boobies – have not.
-They feed on a few species of fish, which are currently only found in distant areas due to the high water temperatures caused by the El Niño phenomenon.
-“We assume that the animals travel far away from the Galápagos Islands in search of food and became infected there from migratory birds,” said the director of the Galápagos National Park, Danny Rueda, in a radio interview, according to the German press.
+Last tz.de reported on the blue-footed boobies, which even attract females due to the special color of their feet.
+But it is precisely the boobies that are now affected by the virus; it has been detected in three birds.
+So far, the animals with blue feet seem to have gotten off lightly, but their siblings with red feet – red-footed boobies – have not.
+They only feed on a few species of fish, which are currently only found in remote areas due to the high water temperatures caused by the El Niño phenomenon.
+“We assume that the animals traveled far away from the Galápagos Islands in search of food and became infected there from migratory birds,” said the director of the Galápagos National Park, Danny Rueda, in a radio interview, according to the German press.
 Agency.
-“This is a very dangerous situation, not only for the seabirds, but also for the sea lions,” added Rueda.
+“This is a very dangerous situation, not only for the seabirds, but also for the sea lions,” adds Rueda.

-The Galápagos Islands, which belong to Ecuador and lie about 1,000 kilometers west of the South American coast in the Pacific, have been a UNESCO World Heritage Site since 1978 due to their unique flora and fauna.
-The endemic species that only occur there include marine iguanas, land iguanas and Darwin’s finches.
-In 1835, Charles Darwin visited the islands and showed great interest in their birds.

-We are currently experiencing the largest documented bird flu epidemic spanning several continents.
-The pathogen mainly infects birds, but has also been detected in various mammals such as raccoons, foxes and martens.
-In South America, thousands of seals and sea lions have already succumbed to the virus.

 El Niño briefly explained